thermalogic/SEUIF97/README.md

 # SEUIF97

- The high-speed shared library is provided for developers to calculate the properties of water and steam where the direct IAPWS-IF97 implementation may be unsuitable because of their computing time consumption, such as Computational Fluid Dynamics (CFD), heat cycle calculations, simulations of non-stationary processes, and real-time process optimizations.
+SEUIF97 is the high-speed shared library for fast calculatiion of water and steam properties with IAPWS-IF97 formulation

 Through the high-speed library, the results of the IAPWS-IF97 are accurately produced at about 3 times computational speed than the repeated squaring method for fast computation of large positive integer powers.

+The library is suitable for use in Computational Fluid Dynamics(CFD) or other computer-intensive calculations.

 The library is written in ANSI C for faster, smaller binaries and better compatibility for accessing the DLL/SO from different programming languages.

 For Windows and Linux users, the convenient binary library and APIs are provided.